-HeatMaster Furnaces Inc. Box 373 Walhalla ND.
-58282 Ph.
-(877) 325-9792 Fax (204) 325-9803 cause a leak or malfunction of the firebox or water jacket and against corrosion (if the instructions in the owner's manual for water treatment and maintenance are followed) for the Life of the furnace toward the purchase of a new HeatMaster^{ss} furnace, in the following pro-rated schedule.
+HeatMaster Furnaces Inc. warrants to the original owner of the HeatMasterSS furnace that it's free from defects in workmanship and material which could cause a leak or malfunction of the firebox or water jacket and against corrosion (if the instructions in the owner's manual for water treatment and maintenance are followed for the life of the furnace toward the purchase of a new HeatMasterSS furnace, in the following pro-rated schedule.